xytechsystems/documentation/docs/REST-API Guide/Save Arguments.md

 }'
 ```

+Multiple Service Templates can be loaded by including comma separated values:
+**SaveArgument : {"LoadServiceTemplate":"10","11"}**
+In this scenario you can leave the "service_template_no" in the body as null.
 ## BidApproval
 ### Applicable endpoints: BidVersion
 Changes the bid approval state of a Bid using number that represents the approval type.